chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 for (int num : nums) {
     if (num == target) { // Exit condition
         found = true;
-        break; // early exit
+        break; // early exit when target is found
     }
 }
-// After termination: if found is true then target exists in the nums, otherwise it's not (because found is initially false)
+// After termination: if found is true then target exists in the nums,
+// otherwise the loop ran to completion and the target was not found
 ```

 ### Iteration Goal

-**Definition**: The per-iteration objective (intermediate step toward loop goal).
+**Definition**: The per-iteration objective is supposed to accomplish as a step toward the loop’s overall goal.

-**Relation**: Iteration goal is defined using loop invariants, and achieved through the loop body.
+**Relation**: Iteration goal is defined in terms of loop invariants, and achieved through the loop body.

 **Importance**: Provides logical clarity per iteration, ensures correctness and progress.

 **Notes**:
 - Iteration goal describes what each individual iteration aims to accomplish.
-Typically with loop invariant we can know the properties of the `#i-1` iteration, and using these properties what we want to accomplish for the `#i` iteration.
+Typically with loop invariant we can know the properties of the `#i-1` iteration, and using these properties we can deduce what we want to accomplish for the `#i` iteration.
-- Iteration goal typically involves side-effects, because there is no way to terminate a loop if we only read but not modify variables.
-Notice that this is only true for single-thread programs.
+- Iteration goal typically involves modification on some variables and changing some states, because there is no way to terminate a loop if we only read but not modify variables.
+    - Notice that this is only true for single-thread programs.
 In a multi-threading setting, the variables we access in a loop could be modified by other threads.
+In this case, the loop relies on an external factor to break it, which is unusual in algorithmic contexts.
-- Loop could often be an inductive process, where each iteration is a step to the next.
+- Loop could often be an inductive process, where each iteration takes the state from the previous iteration and advances it one step closer to the final goal.

 **Concept Example**:
 - Find maximum among elements in $[0..i]$ at `#i` iteration.